 We are going for that crispy, crunchy texture!

-Garlic Cloves - Omitting garlic from this easy kimchi recipe would be blasphemy.
+Garlic Cloves - Omitting garlic from kimchi would be, frankly, a personal failing.
+Use fresh cloves, minced fine.

 Ginger - Fresh ginger is a tasty and valuable wet aromatic ingredient to include.
 The purpose of ginger in kimchi is to stimulate the secretion of stomach acids and aid digestion and gut health.
 Ginger brightens the flavour and aids the fermentation.